 On the National scene, Gopher Swimmers have experienced success under Coach Purdy's leadership, as his coaching has produced multiple United States and Canadian Olympic Trials Qualifiers.
 In 2013, Samantha Harding capped off an outstanding freshman year with Minnesota when she became a two-time Canadian National Champion in the 800 Meter and 1500 Meter Freestyle events.

-In his three seasons with the Bulldogs, Purdy served as the sprint coach and recruiting coordinator for a NCAA Division I Fresno State program that was reestablished in 2008.
-One of his top athletes was Dani Yoho, a freestyle sprinter, who contributed to breaking six Fresno State records at the WAC Championships.
+Prior to coming to Minneapolis, Purdy spent three seasons as the assistant coach at Fresno State University.
+In his time with the Bulldogs, Purdy served as the primary sprint coach and recruiting coordinator for the NCAA Division I Fresno State Women's Swimming, and Diving Team.
+While at Fresno, Coach Purdy recruited and coached one of Fresno's top athletes, Dani Yoho, a multiple WAC Conference Finalist, who contributed to breaking six Fresno State records at the WAC Championships in 2011.

-From 2002-05, Purdy served as the senior coach of the North Shore Swim Club in Duluth, Minn.
-In addition, he was head coach of the girls' swim team at Two Harbors High School in Two Harbors, Minn., and the assistant coach for the boys' and girls' swimming and diving team at Superior Senior High School in Superior, Wis.
+From 2002-05, Purdy served as the senior coach of the North Shore Swim Club in Duluth, Minnesota.
+In addition, he was head coach of the girls' swim team at Two Harbors High School in Two Harbors, Minnesota, and the assistant coach for the boys' and girls' swimming and diving team at Superior Senior High School in Superior, Wis.

 A native of Fort Atkinson, Wis., Purdy graduated from the Minnesota-Duluth in 2005 with a B.F.A. in Art Education.
 He is currently pursuing his Master's of Education in Applied Kinesiology with an emphasis in Sport and Exercise Science at the University of Minnesota.